Keiser M3i Indoor Cycle Review Singapore

 Schwinn IC4: 80% of the Experience

 If budget matters more than perfection, the IC4 is excellent.
-Same magnetic resistance concept, much lower price.
+Same magnetic resistance concept at a much friendlier entry point.
 The build quality isn't M3i level, but it'll handle 3-4 sessions per week for years.

 Where you'll notice the difference: the M3i's computer is more accurate, the seat is more comfortable for 60+ minute rides, and adjustment mechanisms feel more premium.
-But the IC4 gets you 80% there for 40% of the price.
+But the IC4 gets you most of the way there for a fraction of the cost.

 Getting a Keiser M3i in Singapore isn't as straightforward as ordering from Amazon.
 Here's what actually works.